-What is a case comment?
+What is a note?

-A case comment is a short paper analyzing the decision in a particular case.
-The comment lays out a court's decision and tells the reader your opinion about the decision.
-The comment is limited to a maximum of ten pages of double-spaced text, including the substance of your essay and endnotes.
+A note is a short paper analyzing an ongoing legal issue.
+Students may structure their notes to determine how courts should analyze novel issues in the future and analyze how legislatures can act to resolve the issue.
+The note is limited to a maximum of ten pages of double-spaced text, including the substance of your essay and footnotes.